Graduate Course Catalog

 MKTG 6020 Marketing (3) - Successful marketing strategy is predicated on an appreciation of how consumers make decisions in the marketplace.
 This course provides an understanding of traditional, “rational” models of human reasoning.
 It also covers biases and counterintuitive processes that guide everyday judgments and choice.
 The class examines the role of information, emotions, social scripts, and the choice context in driving decisions in the real world.
 The purpose of this course is to inform future managers and consultants of how a thorough knowledge of consumers’ decision processes and resultant judgments and behaviors can be leveraged to build and sustain brand equity.

-MKTG 7280 Research and Analytics (3) - Prerequisite: MKTG 6020 and STAT 6020.
+MKTG 7280 Research and Analytics (3) - Prerequisite: MKTG 6020 and STAT 6020 or MATH 1140, INFO 3010, and MKTG 3010 or equivalent.
 This quantitative course focuses on gathering, analyzing, and interpreting data about markets and customers.
 It is designed for managers who will be using market research so it is intended for students who wish to go into marketing management, consulting, and entrepreneurship.
 Students will learn about the types of marketing decision problems in which research information is most useful—problems of target market selection, new product or service introduction, customer retention, and pricing, among others.
 The learning objectives for the course include defining the decision problem and determining what information is needed, acquiring trustworthy and relevant data and judging its quality, and analyzing data to make certain types of marketing decisions.

-TAXN 7100 Principles of Entity Taxation (3) - Prerequisite: ACCN 6050.
+TAXN 7100 Principles of Entity Taxation (3) - Prerequisite: ACCN 6050 or ACCN 2010 or equivalent.
 This course covers tax concepts as they affect corporations and partnerships.
 Starting with an understanding of what each form of doing business entails, the course examines how they determine taxable income and tax liability, and how they work on tax planning strategies.
 It will be taught in a lecture/discussion format with significant hands-on problem solving.

 TAXN 7250 Tax Planning for Corporate Decisions (3) - Prerequisite: TAXN 7100.
 The history of taxation in the United States is traced, including government and court interpretations.
 Tax treatment of transactions associated with the creation, operation, and liquidation of corporate and partnership entities is analyzed.
 Emphasis is placed on the motivation of these transactions from the legislative, financial, and managerial viewpoints.

-TAXN 7260 Taxation of Individuals (3) - Prerequisite: TAXN 7100.
+TAXN 7260 Taxation of Individuals (3) - Prerequisite: TAXN 7100 or equivalent.
 The federal system of taxation, as it relates to individuals, is examined.
 The course uses a problem approach, wherein students analyze the facts presented and synthesize rules and concepts in arriving at a solution to individual tax problems.
 The course is "Code" (Internal Revenue Code) oriented, emphasizing the primary authorities that govern tax matters.

 TAXN 7280 Research in Taxation (3) - Prerequisite: TAXN 7100.
 Specialized methods of tax research and the use of tax materials are covered in this case course.
 Specific sections of the Internal Revenue Code are examined, including income taxation of individuals, estates, corporations, and partnerships.
 Note: Cross-listed with 4LAW 6710.

-TAXN 7290 Taxation of Partnerships and S-Corporations (3) - Prerequisite: TAXN 7100.
+TAXN 7290 Taxation of Partnerships and S-Corporations (3) - Prerequisite: TAXN 7100 or TAXN 7100 or equivalent.
 Partnership tax topics include asset contributions, liability assumption, distributions, operations, transfer of partners’ interests, special allocations of tax attributes, partnership interests received for services, special basis adjustments, and analysis of the entity and aggregate approaches found in the law.
 Also included is a comprehensive study of the law of S-Corporations and how it compares to the law governing partnerships.